 A study of death and dying from both the academic and experiential viewpoints.
 Death and religious dimensions of human life are considered, along with pastoral concerns and care of the dying.
-Note: Students who have received credit for GNTG/RELS 3317 may not take this course for credit.

 Women, Religion, and Social Change

 An overview of women's attempts to challenge and change their religious and social environments over the last two centuries.
 Attention will be paid to constructions of gender and their import, religion as a cultural phenomenon which can both constrain and empower, and women as agents of social change.
 (Also listed under Canadian Studies and Women's Studies)